CodeMentorsOfficial/KeyTracker/KeyTracker/README.md

 # KeyTracker (Project folder)

 **Description**
-- All required files for the program to function
+- All required files for the program to function, excluding exempted files

 # Documentation
 - Found in the `Wiki` tab of this repo